ossanchezm/DS-210/report.md

 Nevertheless, as much as I tried, I couldn't download the graph as a .txt file, so because of that I had to choose another graph to work with.
 After discussing with my professor, we came to an agreement, and the dataset that I used for this project is [the following](https://snap.stanford.edu/data/ego-Gplus.html).
 This is a social graph of the circles of Google+, the data was collected from users who had manually shared their circles using the 'share circle' feature.

 The dataset is a .txt file with **30,494,866** lines, where every line is composed of a connection between two nodes.
 And the question that I answered is the mean distance between all nodes of the graph.

+In order to run the program, please refer to [this](https://drive.google.com/file/d/1Je7mNbJ7k8VKFKeOuDTEb8PcvkEDs0Ye/view?usp=sharing) link, download the data and put it in the same folder of this project.
+After that, you have to build the program, I recommend to do it by *cargo run --release* because doing it without release would take a lot of time.
 <br>

 ## Steps